MagedNour/RouteCustomerTransactionsDashboard/Backend/readme.md

 cd backend  => cd=> api

-nodemon to run the server locally
+To run the server locally: node index.js   OR nodemon